June 2025 litter

 Show dogs

-Luna is a “show dog,” and she will only be bred to extremely handsome show studs with stellar pedigrees.
+Luna & Zoey are “show dogs,” and will only be bred to extremely handsome show studs with stellar pedigrees.
 My intent is to keep a puppy from some of the litters (or place them into guardian homes) for showing purposes.
 However, there likely will be many "show" puppies from each litter, and I am very happy to talk to anyone who would like a puppy to show!

 Family dogs - the best kind!

-Luna is also a family dog!
+Luna & Zoey are also family dogs!
 While these breedings will produce absolutely gorgeous, show-stopper puppies, the vast majority of owners really just want a fantastic family dog.
 We are in 100% agreement with you – and because of that, I am also carefully selecting studs who are not only handsome boys with great pedigrees, but are also extremely friendly, good-natured, non-aggressive guys.

 We will be raising our puppies in our house, and exposing them to all sorts of early-puppy-development situations, to be sure they have an excellent start to their lives as your new pack members!